jedi2light/ZNTU-CourseWork-ChatBot/README.md

 $ qmake && make && ./ChatBot
 ```

+# Deployment on Microsoft Windows (7, 8, 10)
+1. Place prebootstrapped DB located at `./chat-database.sqlite3` into `%APPDATA%\ChatBot`.
+If directory does not exist, you nedd to create it.

 # Layout
 * Documentation located at `Doc/` directory
 * Presentation located at `Assets/Presentation/` directory